Microsoft to offer cloud services from Germany

-Microsoft Corp (MSFT.O) plans to open data centres in Germany in partnership with Deutsche Telekom AG (DTEGn.DE), offering cloud storage to European businesses keen to safeguard their data from U.S. surveillance.
+Microsoft Corp plans to open data centers in Germany in partnership with Deutsche Telekom AG, offering cloud storage to European businesses keen to safeguard their data from U.S. surveillance.

 The services will be available in the second half of 2016 to customers in the 28 countries of the European Union and the four members of the European Free Trade Association, Microsoft said on Wednesday.